oven-sh/bun/README.md

 cmake . -DCMAKE_PREFIX_PATH=$(brew --prefix llvm) -DZIG_STATIC_LLVM=ON -DCMAKE_BUILD_TYPE=Release && make -j 16
 ```

-Note that `brew install zig` won't work.
-Bun uses a build of Zig with a couple patches.

 You'll want to make sure `zig` is in `$PATH`.
 The `zig` binary wil be in the same folder as the newly-cloned `zig` repo.
 If you use fish, you can run `fish_add_path (pwd)`.

 In `bun`: